DAAK543/azure-database-migration571/README.md

-Azure SQL database created earlier is called the adventure-database and serves as the target for migrating the on-premises database (AdventureWorks2022).
+Azure SQL database created earlier is called the adventure-database and serves as the target for migrating the on-premise database (AdventureWorks2022).
 All appropriate firewall rules, authentication and IP address were previously configured to facilitate ease of connection.